The session proposal submission site is closed. The deadline to submit a session proposal was 16, April 2014.

 During the session scheduling, the conveners will be required to designate an OSPA Liaison for recruiting judges.
 This will enhance our ability to effectively coordinate the process of judging student papers in your session.
 Each session liaison will work with their section/focus group coordinator to ensure that all students in your session are judged.

-By 28 September, acceptance notices will be sent and the final program will be available online.
+By early October 2014, acceptance notices will be sent and the final program will be available online.